mishmanners/TalksandEvents/Talks/AIfutureMDC23.md

 ## Talk Title

-### AI 🤖 and the future of work: How to build resilience to ensure you still have a job!
+### AI 🤖 and the future of work: How to build resilience to ensure you still have a job

 ## Abstract